GioF71/mpd-alsa-docker/README.md

 QOBUZ_USERNAME|USERNAME|Qobuz account username
 QOBUZ_PASSWORD|PASSWORD|Qobuz account password
 QOBUZ_FORMAT_ID|5|The Qobuz format identifier, i.e. a number which chooses the format and quality to be requested from Qobuz.
 The default is “5” (320 kbit/s MP3).
-TIDAL_PLUGIN_ENABLED|no|Enables the Tidal Plugin.
-Note that it seems to be currently defunct: see the mpd official documentation.
-TIDAL_APP_TOKEN|TOKEN|The Tidal application token.
-Since Tidal is unwilling to assign a token to MPD, this needs to be reverse-engineered from another (approved) Tidal client.
-TIDAL_USERNAME|USERNAME|Tidal Username
-TIDAL_PASSWORD|PASSWORD|Tidal password
-TIDAL_AUDIOQUALITY|Q|The Tidal “audioquality” parameter.
-Possible values: HI_RES, LOSSLESS, HIGH, LOW.
-Default is HIGH.
 LASTFM_USERNAME||Username for Last.fm.
 LASTFM_PASSWORD||Password for Last.fm
 LIBREFM_USERNAME||Username for Libre.fm